 Even with fiber internet’s fast speeds, it’s possible that certain obstructions in your home could make it difficult for the signal to travel where you need it.
 WiFi range is also an issue in many large homes where certain rooms are too far away from a router to enjoy adequate signal strength.
 Thankfully, there’s a way to solve this problem.

-When a Ziply Fiber technician visits your home to connect your fiber internet service, he or she can set up Whole Home WiFi with WiFi extenders .
+When a Ziply Fiber technician visits your home to connect your fiber internet service, he or she can set up Whole Home WiFi with WiFi extenders.
 WiFi extenders are devices that “catch” the WiFi signal coming from your router, boost it and broadcast it to areas that the router can’t easily reach.

 Questions?
 Contact Us

-The best part about fiber internet equipment is that you can sit back and let your ISP set it up for you.
 When we configure fiber internet connections for new Ziply Fiber customers, we always ensure the proper installation of the ONT, router and WiFi extenders.
 That’s also why we recommend using Ziply Fiber equipment: if you experience any issues with your setup or internet, we’ll be able to better assist you.
 In the unusual event that you have a problem or a question, Ziply Fiber support is always there to help.